Massachusetts House of Representatives' 10th Essex district

-Massachusetts House of Representatives' 10th Essex district in the United States is one of 160 legislative districts included in the lower house of the Massachusetts General Court.
+Massachusetts House of Representatives' 10th Essex district is one of 160 districts included in the lower house of the Massachusetts General Court.
 It covers part of the city of Lynn in Essex County.
 Democrat Dan Cahill of Lynn has represented the district since 2016.

 The current district geographic boundary overlaps with that of the Massachusetts Senate's 3rd Essex district.